Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in 10 of their past 10 games and won seven of those contests.
+- The Giants have played as the favorite in nine of their past 10 games and have won seven of those contests.

 - The Giants did not cover its most recent game with a spread.